Seven-97/SevenBlog/docs/java/basis/06-SPI.md

                             " class (ie not looking in the context classloader).");
         }

-        // Note: unlike the above code which can try to load custom LogFactory
-        // implementations via the TCCL, we don't try to load the default LogFactory
-        // implementation via the context classloader because:
-        // * that can cause problems (see comments in newFactory method)
-        // * no-one should be customising the code of the default class
-        // Yes, we do give up the ability for the child to ship a newer
-        // version of the LogFactoryImpl class and have it used dynamically
-        // by an old LogFactory class in the parent, but that isn't
-        // necessarily a good idea anyway.
         factory = newFactory(FACTORY_DEFAULT, thisClassLoader, contextClassLoader);
     }

     if (factory != null) {
-        /**
-            * Always cache using context class loader.
-            */
         cacheFactory(contextClassLoader, factory);

         if (props != null) {